Bamboo charcoal: Health hazards

 Occupational exposure to bamboo charcoal dust, like any charcoal dust, can result in irritation of the respiratory tract, leading to cough, increased production of phlegm, and shortness of breath.
 Consumption of bamboo charcoal can cause adverse effects.
-Given its ability to adsorb compounds, medications may be adsorbed by bamboo charcoal if ingested.
+Given its ability to absorb compounds, medications may be absorbed by bamboo charcoal if ingested.
 When burned, bamboo charcoal is known to release polycyclic aromatic hydrocarbons(PAH) which are known carcinogens.
 These may be inhaled when burned or consumed when used cooking methods such as grilling.

 Popular culture

 Burger King is using bamboo charcoal as an ingredient in its Kuro Burgers (meaning "black burger") in Japan called the Kuro Pearl and Kuro Ninja burgers.

-Use in Alternative Medicine
+Use in alternative medicine

 Bamboo charcoal is used in sects of alternative medicine such as traditional Chinese medicine.
 Proponents claim that bamboo charcoal can be used for teeth whitening, skin cleansing, anti-aging, lowering cholesterol, improving digestion, and curing hangovers.
 While activated carbon, which may be manufactured from bamboo charcoal, is used in medicine to absorb ingested poisons, there is little or no evidence to back up any of these claims.

-Bamboo vinegar is also used in alternative medicine, with claims that it can be used for wound care, insect and snake bites, lowering cholesterol, and "detoxification".
-There is currently no evidence that bamboo vinegar is useful in any medical treatment.
-Bamboo vinegar is the main ingredient in detoxification foot pads which claim to remove toxins from the body when placed on the foot overnight.
+Wood vinegar from bamboo is also used in alternative medicine, with claims that it can be used for wound care, insect and snake bites, lowering cholesterol, and "detoxification".
+There is currently no evidence that wood vinegar is useful in any medical treatment.
+Wood vinegar is the main ingredient in detoxification foot pads which claim to remove toxins from the body when placed on the foot overnight.
 Independent tests have shown these pads to be completely ineffective.
-The dark color of the pads following overnight exposure was found to be the result of sweat reacting with the bamboo vinegar and was not due to any absorbed "toxins".
+The dark color of the pads following overnight exposure was found to be the result of sweat reacting with the wood vinegar and was not due to any absorbed "toxins".